nebius/pysdk/README.md

 ##### Retrieve additional metadata

-Sometimes you need more than just a result, for instance if you have problems, you want to provide your request ID and trace ID to Nebius support teams.
+Sometimes you need more than just a result of your request.
+For instance, if you have problems, you may want to provide more information about the request to the Nebius support team.
+Service methods do not return basic coroutines, they return [`Request`](https://nebius.github.io/pysdk/nebius.aio.request.Request.html) objects, that can provide more information about the request itself.

+Here is an example how to retrieve the request ID and the trace ID for referencing.
+In most cases, the error will contain them already, but maybe you want to reference a successful request as well.
+The example:

 ```python
 request = service.get(req)  # Note, that we don't await immediately